Yosna/Multi-Model-AI-Text-Generator/README.md

 - Adam optimizer with early stopping
 - Automatic checkpoint rotation and resumption
 - Multinomial sampling for randomized generation
+- Temperature scaling for controllable randomness in generation (configurable via `temperature`)
 - Comprehensive CLI interface with model selection, runtime, and hyperparameter configuration
 - Full unit test coverage (100%) for all modules
 - Tests include generation and training for all models, tuning, visualization, CLI behavior, and argument parsing helpers